rinaldo-code/rinaldo-media/src/pages/posts/erros.md

 This concept of error prevention is one of Jakob Nielsen heuristics.
 Besides being one of the major concepts to have good usability in a design, it also ensures more productivity since users are able to complete a task as fast and efficiently as possible without committing any error — making your product less error-prone.

-Heuristic Evaluation: an overview and how to run one

 Heuristics can be described as user experience (UX) best practices.
-In other words, the gold standard of UX — the good…
+In other words, the gold standard of UX.

-uxdesign.cc

 ## **Provide good defaults**